This bustling port town is as charming as it comes. Here are all the best things to do in Broughty Ferry…

 You may not have heard of Broughty Ferry before.
 It’s a suburb of the city of Dundee and lies a few miles to the east of the city.
 It’s a small but perfectly formed port town with a picturesque harbour, castle and lots of lovely cafés, shops restaurants and bars to enjoy.
 When it comes to charm, it’s there in buckets (and spades).
 That was a seaside joke by the way, just in case you didn’t realise.
 I think I’ll stick to the day job.

 Anyway, below is my complete guide to find out how you can make the most out of your time in Broughty Ferry.
 I’ll share my tips on the best brunch spots, the cosiest pubs, and the ice cream parlour where you’ll have to make one of the difficult decisions you’ll make this year: choosing what to order from their delicious menu.

-It’s a lovely, bustling place with a relaxed vibe.
+It’s a lovely, buzzy place with a relaxed vibe.
 Because of that it will suit couples, families and anyone who enjoys exploring charming Scottish locations.
 So let’s hop to it!

 How to get to Broughty Ferry

 Let’s quickly talk about how you get to Broughty Ferry.

 If you’re travelling to Broughty Ferry from down south the best idea is probably to head to Dundee first.
 You can then catch a train or a bus to The Ferry.